-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities, initiate clinical trials for our product candidates in development and continue to fund on-going clinical trials.
+We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities, initiate clinical trials for our product candidates in development, including those partnered with Lilly, and continue to fund on-going clinical activities.
 As of the issuance date of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, we expect that our cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements for at least twelve months.
-We have based these estimates as to how long we expect we will be able to fund our operations on assumptions that may prove to be inaccurate.
+We have based this estimate on assumptions that may prove to be inaccurate.
 We could use our available capital resources sooner than we currently expect, in which case we would be required to obtain additional financing sooner than planned, which may not be available to us on acceptable terms, or at all.
-Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
+Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our long-term business strategy.
 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.